 Find out more about local mental health services needing a GP referral.

 South Western Sydney PHN has also commissioned established mental health service providers, Bolton Clarke and Lifeline, to support people directly, no referral needed, with their mental health needs.
+We also support Connector Hub, a non-clinical psychosocial service for people living with severe mental illness.
+Anyone can refer an elgibile person to Connect Hub (this inlcude self-referral).

 - NewAccess - provides a low intensity cognitive behaviour therapy (CBT) program that helps people set practical goals and deal with the early signs of depression and anxiety.
 The NewAccess service is available via the phone or through face-to-face support.
 NewAccess is developed by beyondblue.
 The service is run by Bolton Clarke.